braxtonowens/quiver/README.md

 # quiver
 My quiver of knowledge and tools.
 Inspired by [Learn In Public](https://www.swyx.io/learn-in-public)

+## Rendir Quentas (to be accountable in spanish)

+This is an attempt between student and advisor to keep each other accountable.
+We both have a repository that we push to daily.
+The other is responsible for reviewing the PR and providing feedback if desired.

+### Rules
+1. Push once a day.
+- include daily plan and report.
+2. Make a PR request once a day for other participant/s.
+3. No more than 10 mins. on plan/report/PR.

 ## Goals and Plans Inspired by [PMG](https://site.churchofjesuschrist.org/study/manual/preach-my-gospel-2023/16-chapter-8?lang=eng)

 ### My Purpose